OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - **Build Your Own Copilots in Teams with Teams AI Library**
 ![Custom Copilots](https://github.com/OfficeDev/TeamsFx/assets/11220663/0387a2ce-ec39-4c72-aabc-1ec2b9e85d59)
-We have enhanced the user experience for developers to create their own copilots, an AI-powered intelligent chatbot for Teams, with the following improvements:
+We have enhanced the user experience for developers to create their custom copilots, an AI-powered intelligent chatbot for Teams, with the following improvements:
   - Streamlined UX for scaffolding, including top-level entry points and easy configuration of LLM services and credentials during the scaffolding flow.
   - New application templates allowing developers to build an AI Agent from scratch.
   - Python language support for building a `Basic AI Chatbot`.